American Airlines Flight 11: Portland, Maine

 They boarded Colgan Air Flight 5930, which was scheduled to depart at 06:00 and fly to Boston.
-Both hijackers had first class tickets with a connecting flight to Los Angeles; Atta checked in two bags, while Omari checked in none.
+Both hijackers had first class tickets with a connecting flight to Los Angeles; Atta checked in two bags, a green Travel Gear bag and a black Travelpro bag, while al-Omari checked in none.
 When they checked in, the Computer-Assisted Passenger Prescreening System (CAPPS) selected Atta for extra luggage scrutiny, but he boarded without incident.

 The flight from Portland departed on time and arrived in Boston at 06:45.
-Three other hijackers, Waleed al-Shehri, Wail al-Shehri, and Satam al-Suqami, arrived at Logan Airport at 06:45, having left their rental car in the airport parking facility.
+Three other hijackers, Waleed al-Shehri, Wail al-Shehri, and Satam al-Suqami, arrived at Logan Airport at the same time, having left their rental car in the airport parking facility.
 At 06:52, Marwan al-Shehhi, the hijacker pilot of United Airlines Flight 175, made a call from a pay phone in Logan Airport to Atta's cell phone.
 This call was apparently to confirm that the attacks were ready to begin.

 Boston, Massachusetts

-Since they were not given boarding passes for Flight 11 in Portland, Atta and Omari checked in and went through security in Boston.
-Suqami, Wail al-Shehri, and Waleed al-Shehri also checked in for the flight in Boston.
-Wail al-Shehri and Suqami each checked one bag; Waleed al-Shehri did not check any bags.
+Since they were not given boarding passes for Flight 11 in Portland, Atta and al-Omari checked in and went through security in Boston.
+Al-Suqami, Wail al-Shehri, and Waleed al-Shehri also checked in for the flight in Boston.
+Wail al-Shehri and al-Suqami each checked one bag; Waleed al-Shehri did not check any bags.
 CAPPS selected all three for a detailed luggage check.
 As the CAPPS' screening was only for luggage, the three hijackers did not undergo any extra scrutiny at the passenger security checkpoint.

 First Officer Lynn Howland had just arrived in Boston after copiloting the flight from San Francisco that would be redesignated American Flight 11.
 As she walked off the aircraft and entered the passenger lounge, Atta approached her and asked if she would be flying the plane back across the country.
 When Howland told him she just brought the aircraft in, Atta turned his back and walked away.
 As he boarded Flight 11, Atta asked a gate agent whether the two bags he had checked earlier in Portland had been loaded onto the plane.
 In the rushed check-in after the flight from Portland, airline officials did not load Atta's bags on Flight 11.

 By 07:40, all five hijackers were aboard the flight, scheduled to depart at 07:45.
-Atta sat in business class seat 8D with al-Omari in 8G and Suqami in 10B.
+Atta sat in business class seat 8D with al-Omari in 8G and al-Suqami in 10B.
 Waleed and Wail al-Shehri sat in first class seats 2B and 2A.
 Shortly before takeoff, American Airlines flight service manager Michael Woodward walked aboard for a final check.
-He briefly passed Atta, making note of this passenger's brooding expression, and then left the plane.
+He briefly passed Atta, later reporting him as having a brooding expression, and then left the plane.
 At 07:46, one minute behind schedule, the aircraft received clearance to push back from Gate B32, and was cleared to taxi to the runway at 07:50.
-The aircraft began its takeoff run from Logan International Airport at 07:59 from runway 4R.
+The aircraft began its takeoff roll from Logan International Airport at 07:59 from runway 4R.